Emporia State University: Campaign

 In February 2013, when the university turned 150, it announced a campaign to raise $45 million in five to seven years.
 The campaign's slogan is "Silent no more."
 After the announcement of a donation, big or small, the university rings a bell called Silent Joe.
 The bell, which is located just south of Francis G. Welch Stadium, was originally rung only after a football team won at home.
 The campaign ended in February 2017, having raised $58.03 million, the largest in the university's history.

 Police and Safety

 ESU Police and Safety is the campus police department.
 Besides enforcing the law, the department also provides other assistance for the students and faculty/staff members such as escorts and vehicle problems.
 The department has ten full-time commissioned officers (one chief, one lieutenant, three sergeants, two corporals, and three officers), one full-time dispatcher, and several student dispatchers.
 The Kansas Highway Patrol also has an office in the building.

-Parking Department

-The Parking Department is a division of Police and Safety, and issues permits for students, faculty/staff, and visitors.